 The maturity of an exposure can be defined in a number of different ways.
 One perspective is to only look at the contractual conditions.
-The IRB approach as it is used by banks that have received authorisation to use their own LGDs and conversion factors for exposures to corporates, institutions or national governments and central banks (the IRB approach as used by these banks is called the "advanced approach" in this memorandum) is largely based on contractual maturity assumptions for all exposure types except exposures to
+The IRB approach as it is used by banks that have received authorisation to use their own LGDs and conversion factors for exposures to corporates, institutions or national governments and central banks (the IRB approach as used by these banks is called the "advanced approach" in this memorandum) is largely based on contractual maturity assumptions.
+This applies to all exposure types, with

-&lt;sup>1 Regulation (EC) No. 575/213 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012.
+1 Regulation (EC) No. 575/213 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012.

-$^{2}$ There are some exceptions, which are described in section 2.
+$^{^{2}}$ There are some exceptions, which are described in section 2.

-&lt;sup>3 The internal ratings-based approach is referred to as "the IRB approach".
+3 The internal ratings-based approach is referred to as "the IRB approach".

-households, the calculation of which is regulated in detail by the Capital Requirements Regulation.
+certain exemptions, except exposures to households.
+The calculation of maturity is regulated in detail by the Capital Requirements Regulation.